AmirAttoun/CS50-Final-Project/README.md

     - Functions
     - Classes
 - Improvements in unit tests

+### Learnings
+Feature creep is real.
+Milestones are important.
+The intial setup of a project, for example how classes are structured, might not hold up the longer a project goes on.
+Avoid the temptation to hardcode "hacks".
+Refactoring takes time.
+Break down problems into little chunks.
+Persistence.
+Don't give up, even if you feel like the code is not "optimal".
+Live and learn.

 ### Contact
 Please do not hesitate to contact me if you have questions regarding the project